A Poetry Chapbook

 Ekphrastic Poem — after Untitled (Cactus Painted Red/Yellow) by Lourdes Grobet

 In a world, so dull, A bright red cactus has blossomed, In the belly, Of the desert.
 She has become the star of the show, She has stolen the spotlight, She has drifted the attention.
 From the monotonous character, Of the dried up plants, The complexity of her red stems, Complement the tones, Of the luminous blue sky.
 The desiccated grass and tumbleweeds, Are envious of the grand qualities, Of this one cactus.
 They seem to become more dry, More bitter, and unappealing to the eye, Especially at the bottom of the scene, Where the grass there, Is more brown and wilted, Than anywhere else in the frame, They must think her, To have such pride in herself, And hatred arises in them.
 They drift farther and farther Away from her.
 The mountains shy away in the distance, Feeling as though they are unworthy, So much as to near her, By even a single inch.
 They try blending in With their surroundings, So to hide away from the great red cactus.
-Everyone judges her, Based on her looks alone, Nobody takes the time, To get to know, Who she truly is, On the inside.
+Everyone names her by her color before learning the shape of her silence.
 She never chose to look this way, Yet she blames herself, She blames herself for simply existing.
 She blames herself for how lonely she is.
 She longs for acceptance, But her wishes always come to no avail.
 And so was the overwhelmingly Resplendent red cactus, Out of place in a world, So unflattering and banal, Desperately awaiting her demise.

 Interlude